A Basic Strength Training Program

 1. A chin up bar (such as the CAP power rack) or other overhead bar or way to hang rings or suspension trainer.

-2. A set of Bodylastics bands or an X3 bar.
+2. A set of Bodylastics bands.

 4. A homemade calf block.